Two Pointer Techniques for Linked List Problems

 while p1 != p2:

-# p1 moves one step, if it reaches the end of list A, switch to list B
+# p1 takes one step forward, if it reaches the end of list A, switch to list B

-# p2 moves one step, if it reaches the end of list B, switch to list A
+# p2 takes one step forward, if it reaches the end of list B, switch to list A

 return p1